CiscoDevNet/Cisco_Support_API_Postman/README.md

 Data Format: JSON##

+### How do I get started?
+To gain access to Cisco's APIs, you will need to [sign in](https://apiconsole.cisco.com/login/external?r=https%3A%2F%2Fapiconsole.cisco.com%2F&h=97947f7bfd52ff597fa120c847cc4e02) with your Cisco ID.
+(If you don't have one, please [request](https://identity.cisco.com/ui/tenants/global/v1.0/enrollment-ui) a Cisco ID.)

+1. Register Your Application with selected APIs to receive your OAuth2.0 credentials.
+2. Get Access Tokens using your applications OAuth2.0 credentials.
+3. Make API Calls using your token and get access to your data.

 ### How to import a collection into Postman

 - Download the Postman applciation for your OS [Postman Downloads](https://www.postman.com/downloads/)